ilastik/ilastik.github.io/documentation/objects/objects.md

 <a href="figs/oc_prediction3.png" data-toggle="lightbox"><img src="figs/oc_prediction3.png" class="img-responsive" /></a>
 -->
 ## Uncertainty Layer
-Uncertainty Layer displays how uncertain prediction for an object is.
+The Uncertainty layer displays how uncertain the prediction for each object is.
+As in other workflows, this can be used to identify where the classifier needs more labels to improve the quality of the classification results.

 Applying the minimum number of labels for classifying objects containing up to three cells we have a very uncertain classification:

 <a href="figs/uncertainty_01.png" data-toggle="lightbox"><img src="figs/uncertainty_01.png" class="img-responsive" /></a>

-Adding a few more labels we get a much better uncertainty estimate:
+Adding a few more labels reduces the uncertainty for most objects:

 <a href="figs/uncertainty_02.png" data-toggle="lightbox"><img src="figs/uncertainty_02.png" class="img-responsive" /></a>